 - Greenland is a self-governing region within the Kingdom of Denmark, and geographically a part of the North American continent.
-Along with Denmark, Greenland was an EU member from 1973.
-In 1985, however, Greenland left the union and has not been a member since.
-The Greenlandic government is actively working to attract investments to Greenland to diversify the economy and integrate it into the world economy.
+Along with Denmark, Greenland was an EU member from 1973; however, in 1985, Greenland left the EU.
+The Greenlandic government is actively working to attract investments to Greenland to diversify its economy and integrate itself into the global economy.

-- The Greenlandic government seeks to increase revenues by promoting greater development of fisheries, extractive resources, and tourism.
+- The Greenlandic government seeks to increase revenues by promoting economic diversification and greater development of the fisheries value chain, natural resources, tourism, and clean energy.
 Key initiatives include improving access to financing for new businesses and enhancing Greenland’s corporate tax competitiveness.

-- In the mineral extractives sector, two smaller mines (ruby and anorthosite) are in production.
-One company was granted an exploitation license to restart a gold mine in southern Greenland.
-Two other companies applied for permission to extract rare earth elements in southern Greenland.
+- In the mineral extractives sector, two small mines (ruby and anorthosite) are in production in Southern Greenland.
+One company holds an exploitation license to launch a gold mine in the area.
+Two other companies applied for permission to extract rare earth elements in the same region.
 The resources in both projects are globally significant, and each would rank in the top five worldwide if they were developed.

 The Faroe Islands

-- The Islands exported DKK 9,539.6 million (USD 1.43 million) worth of goods in 2019, 93.7 percent of which were fish products, with the remainder being marine vessels, and aircraft resales.
-In recent years, construction, transportation, banking, and other financial services sectors have grown, and offshore oil and gas exploration is developing, though commercially viable finds have not been made.
-In 2019, the majority of goods exports went to Russia (23.4 percent), followed by Denmark (11.1 percent), the United State (10.1 percent) and the UK (9,1 percent).
-Goods imports totaled DKK 8,147.6 million (USD 1.222 million) in 2019.
-Most imports came from Europe in 2019; 1.4 percent originated in the United States.
-Denmark provided 36.5 percent of imports, Germany 10.4 percent, Norway 7.5 percent, China 6.1 percent, and the Netherlands 5.2 percent.
-Imports consist of input to industry (Machinery and transport equipment, 30.1 percent, Mineral fuels, lubricants and related materials 15.4 percent), items for household consumption (Food and live animals 16.3 percent, Manufactured goods 25.1%).
+- The Faroe Islands exported DKK 8.4 billion (USD 1.29 billion) worth of goods in 2020, 92 percent of which were fish products, with the remainder being mainly marine vessels, and aircraft resales.
+In recent years, construction, transportation, banking, and other financial services sectors have grown.
+In 2020, the majority of goods exports went to Russia (23 percent), followed by Denmark (11 percent), the UK (10 percent), and the United States (9 percent).
+Goods imports totaled DKK 8.1 billion (USD 1.24 billion) in 2020.
+Most imports came from Europe; 1.4 percent originated in the United States.
+Denmark provided 26 percent of imports, followed by Germany (10 percent), Norway (9 percent), the Netherlands (8 percent), and China (6 percent).
+Imports consist mainly of inputs to industry, including machinery and raw materials (14 percent), fuels (11 percent), and inputs for construction (11 percent), and items for household consumption (23 percent).

 - The Faroe Islands’ small, open, but non-diversified economy makes it highly vulnerable to changes in international markets.
 The Faroe Islands have full autonomy to set tax rates and fees, and to set levels of spending on the services they provide.
-Denmark upholds an annual block grant of DKK 642 million – roughly USD 96 million.
+Denmark provides an annual block grant of DKK 642 million (approximately USD 96 million).